 Step 3.
 Understand all application costs

 Some mortgage lenders charge an application fee when you apply for a loan, which can run up to several hundred dollars and is usually non-refundable.
-If your goal in applying for multiple mortgages is to save money, then it might not make sense to spend on applications with several lenders.
+If your goal in applying for multiple mortgages is to save money, then it might not make sense to blow a bundle on applications.

 If a lender does have a fee and you’re set on applying for a loan, ask if it can be waived or reduced.
 The lender might be open to negotiating with you.